spamathur/SocialMedia/README.md

 # SocialMedia
 This project creates a social media for posting and commenting.
 Uesrs can sign up and login the social media and get their own accounts.
-Users can send posts on the media, and they can follow other users to see their posts.
+Users can send text posts on the media, and they can follow other users to see their posts.

 Following contents describe the main functions of the codes and brief explanation for key methods in each class.